Xiangyan93/Active-Learning-HESOs/README.md

 See [notebook](https://github.com/Xiangyan93/Active-Learning-HESOs/tree/master/notebook).

 ## Citations <a name="citations"></a>
-If you find the code useful in your research, please cite the JACS paper:
+If you find the code useful in your research, please cite the paper:

 [Active Learning Guided Discovery of High Entropy Oxides Featuring High H2-production](https://pubs.acs.org/doi/abs/10.1021/jacs.4c06272)